-Welcome to the Dental Office of Kenneth A. Murphy D.D.S.
+Welcome to the Atlanta Dental Office of Kenneth A. Murphy D.D.S.

-Conveniently, our dentist office can be found on Peachtree Dunwoody Road, situated near Northside, St. Joseph’s, and Scottish Rite Children’s Hospitals in the Atlanta/Sandy Springs area.
+Conveniently, our Atlanta Dentistry Office can be found on Peachtree Dunwoody Road, situated near Northside, St. Joseph’s, and Scottish Rite Children’s Hospitals in the Atlanta/Sandy Springs area.
 Our dental office, located in an area easily accessible from all major roads, makes it easy to find and reach us from anywhere in Atlanta.
 Our dental office is fully equipped and utilizes only the ultra-modern dental devices and the most recent in dental expertise.
-This ensures that all our dental procedures and treatments are safe, effective, gentle and accomplished in record time with accuracy by our dentist and his well-trained staff.
+This ensures that all our Atlanta dental procedures and treatments are safe, effective, gentle and accomplished in record time with accuracy by our dentistry and his well-trained staff.

 Our devoted, kind and talented dental staff treat patients enjoy delivering to patients the top-quality dental care they are looking for.
 We offer cutting-edge and present-day dental technology and dental treatment alternatives.
 In our community, good family-related dental care is readily made available to both adults and children.
 Furthermore, we make practical and effective use of the most excellent dental equipment sterilization methods accessible to dentists anywhere.